An 1,800-frame event folder. Culled before the edit starts.

 Different work, judged differently.

 Each profile tunes cull strictness, duplicate pressure, review tolerance, and subject priorities.
+You set Camera, Light, Profile, Subject, Delivery, and Kelvin right on the run panel.

 Tight, defensible deliverable.
 Precision first.